sekharp/fictional-fiesta/README.md

 - People are rendered in view with fallback default Avatar image
 - A checkbox input filters people with no profile image out
 - An individual department chosen via clicking the sidebar filters people to just that department
-- Filtered results update as you type, searching by name only, with a debounce so the page does not refresh too rapidly per keystroke (1sec debounce)
+- Filtered results update as you type, searching by name only, with a debounce so the page does not refresh too rapidly per keystroke (1 second debounce)
 - Multiple filters can be used simultaneously including search
-- Views on mobile are responsive (can see them shown in the demo)
+- Views on mobile are responsive (can see them shown in the demo), for both tablet and phone sizes

 ## How to run the app locally